An introduction to $p$-adic $L$-functions: Iwasawa theory for modular forms

 \begin{theorem}[Iwasawa Main Conjecture for $f$] Under some mild additional technical hypotheses, we have

 \end{theorem} This is a theorem of Kato \cite{Kat04} and Skinner--Urban \cite{SU14}.
-Kato proves one divisibility, that $L_p^{\mathrm{alg}} | (L_p^{\mathrm{an}})$, without requiring the additional hypotheses.
-These hypotheses were used in Skinner--Urban's proof of the other divisibility; they involve conditions like residual irreducibility of the Galois representation $V_f$ and technical conditions on ramified primes.
 There has since been much further work weakening the required hypotheses, including analogues for non-ordinary modular forms.
+For a description of up-to-date developments in this direction, see \cite{FouquetWan}.